sankarprasanth7/pivotal-certification-practice/README.md

 - How are you going to create an ApplicationContext in an integration test?[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/blob/9b31d85f4a0cf587b56b6f7816b9268ea1541d5a/pivotal/src/test/java/com/practice/pivotal/ApplicationContextTests.java#L7)
 - What is the preferred way to close an application context?
 Does Spring Boot do this for you?[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/blob/9b31d85f4a0cf587b56b6f7816b9268ea1541d5a/pivotal/src/main/java/com/practice/pivotal/utils/ApplicationContextExample.java#L43)
-- Can you describe:
 - Dependency injection using Java configuration?
 [Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/tree/master/dependency-injection)
 - Dependency injection using annotations (@Autowired)?
 [Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/tree/master/dependency-injection)
 - Component scanning, Stereotypes?
 - Scopes for Spring beans?
 What is the default scope?[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/blob/9b31d85f4a0cf587b56b6f7816b9268ea1541d5a/pivotal/src/main/java/com/practice/pivotal/service/ThreadProcesses.java#L8)
 - Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/blob/9b31d85f4a0cf587b56b6f7816b9268ea1541d5a/pivotal/src/main/java/com/practice/pivotal/service/ThreadProcesses.java#L26)
 - What is a property source?
 How would you use @PropertySource?[Refer Here](https://github.com/sankarprasanth7/pivotal-certification-practice/blob/9b31d85f4a0cf587b56b6f7816b9268ea1541d5a/pivotal/src/main/java/com/practice/pivotal/service/ThreadProcesses.java#L31)
 - What is a BeanFactoryPostProcessor and what is it used for?
 When is it invoked?
+[Refer Here](https://i.stack.imgur.com/jg555.png)
 - Why would you define a static @Bean method?
 - What is a ProperySourcesPlaceholderConfigurer used for?
 - What is a BeanPostProcessor and how is it different to a BeanFactoryPostProcessor?